|

 a critique of Dryden's The Secular Masque which challenges

-the still widely accepted interpretation offered by Scott in
+the still widely accepted interpretation offered by Scott in his

-his 1808 edition of Dryden's Works which linked the gods depicted
+1808 edition of Dryden's Works which linked the gods depicted

 to English monarchs of the seventeenth century.
-Seen in its
+Seen in its cultural

-III from the throne and the restoration of James II.
+throne and the restoration of James II.

 Back